mkl-314/RoPaSci360/README.md

 - 3_paper_block: Wall of paper blocking Rock and tests swinging
 - 3_trapped.json: Upper rock surrounded and cannot move until freed by paper
 - 4_swing_test.json: Test of 3 tokens at once with swinging

+## Part B
+i think we should assign each move a value which determines how good a move is. e.g. eating a piece is 1 point.
+Moving towards a piece is 0.2. -1 point if our piece can be eaten.
+Total points = our move points - their move points